- Generic name : Fluoxetine hydrochloride

 - Anxiety disorders in children and adolescents 23

 - Hot flashes 24

 - Anorexia nervosa31

 Fluoxetine may be useful for patients who cannot use standard prophylactic agents or if other agents fail.
 It is also a good choice for persons with concomitant depression or other illness treatable with SSRI.
 Three randomized, double-blind, placebo-controlled studies showed a decrease in the frequency and severity of migraine headaches with fluoxetine therapy.
 Daily dosages of fluoxetine ranged from 20 to 40 mg in these studies 10, 11.

 Fibromyalgia is the most common rheumatic cause of chronic pain.

 In randomized placebo-controlled study women who received fluoxetine had significant improvement in pain, fatigue and depression compared with those who received placebo.
-In this study fluoxetine was generally
+In this study fluoxetine was generally well tolerated.

 Fluoxetine has been found to increase the latent period of intravaginal ejaculation and therefore to be beneficial in patients who prematurely ejaculate.

 Fluoxetine "pros" and "cons"